SHARING JESUS WITHOUT FEAR: We Are All Called to Evangelize the Lost

 • Questioning how to start the conversation

 How about you?
-Do any of those items look like your list?
+Does this list look like your list?

-My item made the list: Questioning how to start the conversation.
+My item made the list.
+It’s the last one listed: Questioning how to start the conversation.

 I’m okay with the topic of faith once I’m started, but steering the conversation over to spiritual matters when we’re talking about secular things seems counter-intuitive.
 Other words might be “awkward,” “contrived,” “uncomfortable,” or even “impertinent” and “intrusive.”